Draper, Utah: Economy

-Draper is home to the tech call center of PGP Corporation, the call center of Musician's Friend, and the headquarters of 1-800 Contacts, Control4, and HealthEquity.
+Draper is home to the tech call center of PGP Corporation, the call center of Musician's Friend, and the headquarters of 1-800 Contacts, Control4, HealthEquity, and Pluralsight.
 Draper is also home to Utah's first IKEA, which opened in 2007.

-The Church of Jesus Christ of Latter-day Saints constructed a temple in Draper that was dedicated on March 20, 2009.
+The head office of Synchrony Bank is located in Draper, and the Rocky Mountain regional headquarters of Goldman Sachs is located in a nearby plaza.

 Top employers

-According to the City's Popular Annual Financial Report for the fiscal year ending June 30, 2018, the top employers in the city are:
+According to the city's Popular Annual Financial Report for the fiscal year ending June 30, 2018, the top employers in the city are: